pwichmann/deep-learning-with-vector-graphics-book/quiver_book/_build/html/_sources/03_related_work/papers/Ha_Eck_2017.md

 # Ha & Eck (2017) | A Neural Representation of Sketch Drawings (sketch-rnn)

 Ha and Eck used the drawings collected from users of Google's "Quick, Draw!" game to train a Sequence-to-Sequence Variational Autoencoder (VAE) on the sketches.
-The sketches are represented as simple sequence of strokes and do not use the SVG format.
+The sketches are represented as simple sequence of straight-line strokes (polylines) and do not use the SVG format.
 The VAE consists of encoder and decoder.
 The encoder is a bidirectional RNN.
 The decoder is an autoregressive RNN that samples output sketches conditional on a given latent vector.

 ```{admonition} Available resources at a glance